Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 like in `runCatching`.
 Alternatives:

 * `OrCatch` suffix as in `runOrCatch` (inspired by `OrNull` suffix).
-* `OrFailure` suffix as in `runOrFailure` (same).
+* `OrFailure` suffix as in `runOrFailure` (same inspiration).

 **Success or failure must be used**:

-Using `SuccessOrFailure` as the return type poses a problem that it might accidentally get lost, thus loosing unhandled exception in case the invocation was a failure.
-The problem is somewhat alleviated by naming all such function with `Catching` suffix, but finding lost exception in the code that uses `SuccessOrFailure` is still non trivial challenge.
+Using `SuccessOrFailure` as the return type poses a problem that it might accidentally get lost, thus loosing unhandled exception.
+The problem is somewhat alleviated by naming all such functions with `Catching` suffix, but finding potential lost exception in the code that uses `SuccessOrFailure` is still non a trivial challenge.

 Consider this code from [Functional bulk manipulation of failures](#functional-bulk-manipulation-of-failures):